ericchiang/blog/content/post/containers-from-scratch.md

 cpu    cpu,cpuacct  devices  hugetlb  net_cls  net_prio          pids
 ```

 For this example we'll create a cgroup to restrict the memory of a process.
-Creating a cgroup is easy, just create a directory and the kernel fills it with configuration files.
-In this case we'll create a memory cgroup called "demo".
+Creating a cgroup is easy, just create a directory.
+In this case we'll create a memory group called "demo".
+Once created, the kernel fills the directory with files that can be used to configure the cgroup.

 ```
 $ sudo su